Patagonia Quandary Review

 Comfort and Mobility

 The Quandary pant is cut thin and features a slim fit that Patagonia recommends for lean-to-medium builds.
-We would agree with this recommendation, as we found them to be ever so slightly constrictive, in a noticeable but not annoying way, around the tops and outsides of our thighs where they meet the hip flexors and pelvis, as well as in the seat.
-For reference, our head tester is pretty darn skinny and has often been made fun of for his stick legs, so if you have cross-fit thighs or like competing in triathlons, we suggest you try these on before you purchase a year's supply.
+We would agree with this recommendation, as we found them to be slightly restrictive around the tops and outsides of the thighs where they meet the hip flexors and pelvis, as well as in the seat.
+If you have cross-fit thighs or like competing in triathlons, we suggest you try these on before you purchase a pair.

-We must point out that despite a narrower fit, these pants are supremely mobile.
-They have 6% spandex fibers blended into their nylon weave and stretch any which way that you do.
-They also have a stretchy drawstring, like on running shorts, recessed into their waistband that helps one find the perfect fit without a belt, even as your body weight and waistline fluctuates (as it does on all of us).
-While they didn't fit as perfect for us as the Prana Stretch Zion, they were more comfortable than the similarly slim fitting KUHL Kontra Air.
-We also loved the feel of the fabric against our skin, which was impressively soft for a synthetic material, and felt better than the Arc'teryx Perimeter Pant.
-8 out of 10 points for comfort and mobility.
+Despite a narrower fit, these pants are supremely mobile.
+They have 6% spandex blended into their nylon weave, allowing them to stretch any which way that you do.
+They also have a stretchy drawstring recessed into the waistband, which facilitates a perfect fit without a belt, even as your body weight and waistline fluctuates.
+While they didn't fit as well for our testers as some other models, we love the feel of the fabric against the skin, which is impressively soft for a synthetic material.

 Venting and Breathability

-Although venting is not a strong suit of this pant, we did find the super thin fabric to feel cooler and breathe better than most of the more substantial materials found on competing pants.
-It also has a moisture absorbing mesh liner around the waistband that is designed to wick away sweat, and even feels nice.
-The result is that we it performed equally to the KUHL Renegade Cargo Convertible and The North Face Paramount 3.0, two pants that had heavier fabric but more ventilation.
-7 out of 10.
+Although venting is not a strength of this model, we did find that the super-thin fabric feels cooler and breathes better than most of the more substantial materials found on competing pants.
+This pair also has a moisture-absorbing mesh liner around the waistband that is designed to wick away sweat, and even feels nice.
+We think these pants perform toward the top of the review in this metric.

-Even after many days of wear and more than a couple of times in the washer, these pants caused a light rain or drizzle to bead up and drip off.
-In a solid downpour, they eventually ended up relatively soaked, and yet our legs stayed dry inside, which was more than we could say about our legs while wearing The North Face Paramount 3.0 pants.
+The Quandary comes with a surprisingly effective DWR treatment.
+In our shower test, it scored near the top of the pack.
+Even after many days of wear and more than a couple of times in the washer, these pants still repelled light rain well.
+In a solid downpour, they eventually ended up soaked, but somehow our legs stayed dry inside, which was more than we could say about other pairs of pants in this review.
 The nylon proved to be not very absorptive, and they also dried quickly and efficiently, even after a substantial soaking.
-As the second-best pant for this metric, we awarded them 9 out of 10 points for water resistance.

-The feature set on this pair of pants could be described as simple and effective.
-The most notable feature is a stretchy thin drawstring on the inside of the waist that works like a pair of running shorts.
-We thought it helped cinch up the fit slightly if it was too loose, and gives one the option of wearing these pants without a belt, a feature we prefer for hiking or backpacking with a pack.
+The feature set on this pair of pants is simple and effective.
+The most notable feature is a stretchy, thin drawstring on the inside of the waist that works similar to the ones you would find on a pair of running shorts.
+We think it helps cinch up the fit slightly if it is too loose, and gives one the option of wearing these pants without a belt, a feature we prefer for hiking or backpacking with a pack.

-The Patagonia Quandary pants are a slim fitting but highly mobile pant that does a great job protecting from the sun, wind, or light rain, and look good enough to rock in town as well as on the trail.
-Due to their fit, they may not be the favorite of larger guys, but do a good job of offsetting their sleekness with stretchy fabrics.
-Despite being the most affordable hiking pant in this review, there is absolutely no compromise being made when selecting these pants, which we would happily recommend for all styles of hiking from day hikes to long treks.
+The Patagonia Quandary pants are a slim fitting but highly flexible pant that does a great job protecting from the sun, wind, or light rain, and look good enough to rock in town as well as on the trail.
+Though their fit may not be ideal for larger adults, they do a good job of offsetting their sleekness with stretchy fabrics.
+Despite their price point, there is little compromise when it comes to the quality of these pants, which we would happily recommend for all styles of hiking from day hikes to long treks.